 National celebrations fueled by food and drink dominated 2022, with events like the Platinum Jubilee weekend and England’s Women’s Football Team’s Euro win among them.

 The report is released at the same time as Nectar’s Year in Review, which will be back on the Nectar app tomorrow and highlight users’ top purchases of 2022.

 With over 900,000 lemons and nearly 2 million packs of eggs bought in the week preceding Shrove Tuesday, it goes without saying that Brits had an egg-cellent Pancake Day in March.
-Customers didn’t just prioritise eggs on Pancake Day; throughout the weeks preceding up to Easter Sunday, a staggering 10.7 million chocolate eggs and 3.5 million hot cross buns were bought.
+Customers didn’t just prioritize eggs on Pancake Day; throughout the weeks preceding Easter Sunday, a staggering 10.7 million chocolate eggs and 3.5 million hot cross buns were bought.

-Nectar launched The Great Fruit & Veggie Challenge, which will last for 7 weeks, as the summer break began.
+Nectar launched The Great Fruit and Veggie Challenge, which will last for 7 weeks as the summer break begins.
 A staggering 88 million servings of fruit were purchased for the digital challenge, up 59% over the challenge in 2021.
 Customers continued to go bananas for bananas, purchasing more than 1 billion of the fruit—more than they did for apples and oranges combined!

 By purchasing a pumpkin, approximately 800,000 people did so this year, an increase of 6% from the previous year.
 The first week of November saw hot chocolate stations become a trend on Instagram, which got people thinking about winter warmers.
 Over 190,000 pots of hot chocolate and more than 18,000 packages of marshmallows were purchased, showing that consumers were strongly behind this trend.